PhilipYip1988/python-tutorials/024_seaborn_library/readme.md

 The number of datapoints in the head will be increased to 7.

+Three subplots will be made.
-The rugplot displays each data point as a low transparency line, overlapping lines

-normally a rugplot is used alongside other plots and is shown as a small proportion of the plot at the bottom.
-For clarity, each line will be shown
+The top subplot will display a rugplot.
+The rugplot displays each data point as a line, the line is of low transparency so overlapping lines can be seen. normally a rugplot is used alongside other plots and is shown as a small proportion of the plot at the bottom.
+For clarity, it will be shown as a subplot and each line will be shown using a height of 1.

+The middle subplot shows a histogram.
+In this case, there are 9 discrete bins and the ticks lying in each bin are computed.

+The bottom subplot shows a kernel density estimation (kde) function.
+A kde, essentially each tick in the rugplot is computed as a gaussian and summed.

 ```
 fig, axarray = plt.subplots(nrows=3, ncols=1,